 Whatever type of smoker that you use, you’ll have to cure it.
 What we mean is that you’ll need to run it for a few hours before you place your meat inside.

 Light the firebox (if your smoker has one) and let the internal temperature reach 400 degrees.
 Once it’s gotten to this mark, adjust the temperature so it falls closer to the 200-degree mark.
 This process will remove any contaminants and get a nice smoke going.
+If you’re looking for a way to effectively season your electric smoker, this article explains it well.

 Place the Fuel